 For freelance translators, the concept of remote working is not a new one.
-Translating documents whilst settled in your self-fashioned home office is a common scenario for many freelancers, yet the current global situation has compelled many translation professionals who would ordinarily be working from a business office to relocate to a domestic one.
+Translating documents while settled in your self-fashioned home office is a common scenario for many freelancers, yet the current global situation has compelled many translation professionals who would ordinarily be working from a business office to relocate to a domestic one.

 For these translators, acclimatizing to working exclusively at home can be a challenging experience.
-You are no longer surrounded by colleagues you can flag down for a quick question, or who you can request some assistance from for a last minute task, and your home working desk and equipment may not be on par with the technology you are accustomed to using in a fully functioning office.
+You are no longer surrounded by colleagues you can flag down for a quick question, or who you can request some assistance from for a last-minute task, and your home working desk and equipment may not be on par with the technology you are accustomed to using in a fully functioning office.

-Spanish to English medical translator, Emma Goldsmith, is well-versed in working exclusively in a domestic setting, and kindly sat down with me to discuss some of her top recommendations to help keep you working productively, efficiently, and perhaps most importantly, healthily, in these unprecedented times.
+Spanish to English medical translator, Emma Goldsmith, is well-versed in working exclusively in a domestic setting and kindly sat down with me to discuss some of her top recommendations to help keep you working productively, efficiently, and perhaps most importantly, healthily, in these unprecedented times.

 Working from home is not a strange situation for me.
 I’ve always worked from home as a freelance translator so it’s not a push that I’m making because of COVID-19, although I know it will be for other people.
 I’m fortunate to have my own study and workspace, but a lot of people won’t be in that situation under these weird emergency circumstances.
 They may find themselves working at their kitchen table.

 One important thing to consider is the hours we spend in front of our computers as translators, so chairs and desks are almost the most important pieces of equipment for us — before we even start thinking about software and hardware.

 Investing in a chair that has adjustable height and good lower back support is very important.
 The best posture is sitting with right angles.
 You want your elbows at a right angle, your knees at a right angle, and your bottom pushed back in the seat and at a right angle too.
 In order to achieve this, you need an adjustable chair.